laminas/laminas-paginator/doc/book/zend.paginator.configuration.md

 # Configuration

-`Zend\Paginator` has several configuration methods that can be called:
+`Laminas\Paginator` has several configuration methods that can be called: